PulseWaves/Specification/specification.rst

   The year, expressed as a four digit number, in which the file was created.

 Header Size:
   The size, in bytes, of the Pulse Header itself.
-For version 1.0 this size is 224  bytes.
+For version 1.0 this size is 288 bytes.
 If the header is extended through the addition of data at the end of the header by a new revision of the Pulse specification, the Header Size field will reflect this.

-Offset to Pulse Records:
+Offset to Pulse Data:
   The actual number of bytes from the beginning of the file to the first pulse record data field.
+For version 1.0 this size is at least 288 bytes.
 This data offset must be updated if any software adds/removes data to/from the Variable Length Records.

+Number of Pulses:
+  This field contains the total number of pulse records within the file.

+Pulse Format:
+  The format of the pulse records.
+In version 1.0 this is always 0.

+Pulse Size:
+  The size, in bytes, of the pulse record.
+All pulse records within a pulse file have the same format and the same size.
+If the specified size is larger than implied by the pulse format (e.g. 50 bytes instead of 48 bytes for format 0) the remaining bytes are user-specific “extra bytes”.
+The meaning of such “extra bytes” can be described with an Extra Bytes VLR (see Table 12 and Table 24) to make them useful to others as well.

+Pulse Compression:
+  The compression scheme used for the pulse records.
+In version 1.0 there is no compression and this is always 0.

+Pulse Options:
+  Potential future options for the pulse records.
+In version 1.0 this is always 0.

+Reserved:
+  Must be zero.

 Number of Variable Length Records:
   This field contains the current number of VLRs that are stored in the file before the Pulse Records.
 This number must be updated if the number of VLRs changes.